anonfaded/fadeboard/README.md

 ## ❓ Use cases

-You might be wondering the purpose of this weird keyboard?
+You might be wondering about the purpose of this unique keyboard?
 Well its very handy in:

 **Commenting**